 Framed by the concept of inclusive teaching and learning, this certificate introduces students to different aspects of postsecondary instruction, including faculty work; course design, preparation, and implementation; learning theories; development of teaching and diversity philosophy; pedagogies and assessments; and supervised teaching practice.

 To teach inclusively, learning experiences must be designed and delivered in ways that are meaningful, relevant, and accessible to everyone.
 Inclusive teaching and learning recognize and embrace individual difference as a strength and source of enrichment.

 The curriculum comprises four courses, one of which is a teaching internship where students will teach under supervision to practice what is learned in the other three courses.

-The 12-credit certificate is offered in a low-residency format, with most of the coursework available in an online synchronous format.
-Students can complete the certificate as a stand-alone program or apply the credits towards the Doctor of Education (EdD) in Educational Leadership program.
+The 12-credit certificate is offered in a synchronous remote format to respond to adult learners' needs.
+Students can complete the certificate as a stand-alone program or apply the credits towards the Doctor of Education (EdD) in Educational Leadership for Social Justice program.

 Program BenefitsThe Certificate in Teaching for Social Justice in Higher Education is designed for:

 - Individuals currently in an instructional position in higher education who would like to improve their teaching skills;

 - Individuals who teach or have taught at the K-12 level and want to learn about post-secondary instructional practices;

 - Individuals currently in an instructional position who want to learn about social justice orientations to instruction;

 - Individuals who seek to pursue teaching-related positions.
 High school teachers wishing to complete the certificate will work with instructors to tailor course assignments when possible.